grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi smacked a heavy fist against the hull above him.

 Shakes could hear the pounding in the pilot's seat.
 "Hemi.
 You have to get that open.
-If the weapon arms in the trunk, we're done."
+We can't have that weapon arm itself in the trunk..."

 "I am aware of that!"
 Hemi pressed his lips together, concentrating on revising his estimates of where the boats were in relation to each other, and at the same time trying to figure out a way to release the hatch.
 "Come shallow by a few meters," Hemi shouted forward, "...that might be all we need."
 A second went by and Hemi knew they were getting out of position.
 "You also need to come left to 222 degrees, Hard!
 Now!"